beskay/gas-guide/OPTIMIZATIONS.md

 ## Dont initialize default variables

 The default value for all locations in contract storage is zero (`0` for `uint`, `false` for `bool`, `0x00..00` for address, ...).
-Initializing variables with their default value is therefore not necessary and is just a waste of gas.
+Initializing variables with their default value is therefore not necessary and just wastes gas.

 [DefaultVars.sol](./contracts/DefaultVars.sol)